mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 “The ability to cultivate the conduct of not dwelling inwardly or outwardly”: In this book, *inwardly* means seeing one's own nature. *Outwardly* means the Buddhist scripture written in words.

 So, *the ability to cultivate the conduct of not dwelling inwardly or outwardly*: this is the meaning of the *prajna paramita* in the *Diamond Sutra*.
-In this book also, the Sixth Patriarch attained enlightenment when he heard the passage of the *Diamond Sutra* saying a bodhisattva has his thought awakened without abiding anything whatever; then he attained enlightenment.
+In this book [...] the Sixth Patriarch attained enlightenment when he heard the passage of the *Diamond Sutra* saying a bodhisattva has his thought awakened without abiding anything whatever.
+Then he attained enlightenment.

 And in the *Lankavatara Sutra*, D.T.
 Suzuki [talks] about this.
 His commentary says, page 95: